tailwindlabs/tailwindcss/source/docs/theme.blade.md

 }
 ```

-Another example is adding a new key to reference inside a custom plugins.
+Another example is adding a new key to reference inside a custom plugin.
 For example, if you've written a `gradients` plugin for your project, you might add a `gradients` key to your `theme` object that the plugin references:

 ```js
 // tailwind.config.js